AI-ready Documentation

 An AI-ready knowledge base has four properties that most documentation systems lack: structural consistency, semantic clarity, freshness signals, and single-point authority.

 Semantic clarity means each article covers one topic without ambiguity.
-Articles that try to cover five things at once produce retrieval confusion: the chatbot finds the article because of keyword A, but the customer's question is about topic C, which the article discusses in a paragraph buried after unrelated content.
+Articles that try to cover five things at once produce retrieval confusion: the chatbot finds the article because of keyword A, but the customer's question is about topic C, which the article addresses in a paragraph buried after unrelated content.

 Single-point authority means there is one canonical answer to any given question.
 When your documentation system produces one authoritative article per topic, retrieved from one maintained source, your chatbot always returns that answer, not a synthesized average of five partially contradictory sources.

 Keeping a knowledge base current through manual processes alone does not scale past roughly 50 articles and monthly releases.
 Beyond that threshold, the math breaks: release frequency multiplied by documentation surface area exceeds the available maintenance hours in any reasonably sized support team.
+A team shipping weekly with 200 help center articles faces more documentation update work than two full-time writers can handle manually without letting accuracy slip.

 The only sustainable approach is to connect your documentation system to your development process.
 When code changes, documentation should know about it automatically.
-This is what GitHub Sync provides: a direct line between your product repository and your knowledge base.
+This is what GitHub Sync for documentation provides: a direct line between your product repository and your knowledge base.
 When a developer commits a UI change, the documentation system detects it, maps it to affected articles, and either auto-updates them or surfaces them for review.

 Where to start

 The diagnostic question for any team deploying or considering an AI chatbot: what percentage of your knowledge base articles were last verified against the current product state in the last 60 days?
-If the answer is below 70%, you have a data quality problem that will surface as chatbot accuracy problems in production.
+If the answer is below 70%, you have a data quality problem that will surface as chatbot accuracy failures in production.

 FAQs